Isuzu Giga

 The Isuzu Giga (いすゞ・ギガ) is a line of heavy-duty commercial vehicles produced by Isuzu since 1994.
-Outside Japan it is known as Isuzu C/E series.
-It was formally known as the Isuzu Heavy-Duty Truck'.
+Outside of Japan, the line is known as the Isuzu C/E series and Isuzu S&E series and was formerly known as the Isuzu Heavy-Duty Truck'.
 Between 1994 and 2016, it was also sold in South America (under the Chevrolet brand as Chevrolet C/E series).